-Huettig and Janse (2016) reported results from a similar eyetracking experiment in which participants were presented with auditory stimuli containing an article that matched only one of four possible objects on the participant's screen (e.g., Kijk naar $de{\rm COMMON}$ afgebeelde piano{\rm COMMON}, "Look at the displayed piano").
+Huettig and Janse (2016) reported results from a similar eye-tracking experiment in which participants were presented with auditory stimuli containing an article that matched only one of four possible objects on the participant's screen (e.g., Kijk naar de{COMMON} afgebeelde piano{COMMON}, "Look at the displayed piano").
 They found anticipatory looks to the target picture well before target onset, suggesting that participants made predictions about the upcoming target noun.
-Note, however, that their experimental manipulation always included a 1:1 correspondence between the article and the following auditory target noun.
+Note, however, that their experimental manipulation always included a 1:1-correspondence between the article and the following auditory target noun.
 The article was thus an extremely salient and reliable cue that univocally pointed to the upcoming target noun.
-Here, we report evidence for anticipatory language processing based on the gender of the article even though it is not necessarily a reliable cue toward the noun that followed it.
+Here, we report evidence for anticipatory language processing based on the gender of the article even though it is not necessarily a reliable cue towards the noun that followed it.